ReSharper C++ Early Access Program

 - Find Usages of C++ code symbols with preview, filtering and grouping in the list of found occurrences.

-- Context actions to transform macro calls, auto-insert #include directives, create local variables or functions from usage, initialize fields from constructor parameters and remove redundant parentheses.
+- Context actions to transform macro calls, auto-insert #include directives, create local and global variables, enums, class members or functions from usage, initialize fields from constructor parameters and remove redundant parentheses.

 - Thorough understanding of C++ templates to correctly resolve different template specializations and navigate between them.

-- Code generation to quickly add missing members, overrides or implementations and support for Live and Surround templates.
+- Code generation to quickly create a constructor, add missing members, overrides or implementations and support for Live and Surround templates.

 - ReSharper with C++ support is provided as a part of Early Access Program, which means that we can't guarantee that builds will even run.